-- 14.1 The Officers may decide to carry out a site visit for the members at an application site and any adjoining land.
-Examples of when site visits might be appropriate would include: - The proposal represents a departure from the development plan; or - The proposal is contrary to a specific policy, or raises wider policy issues; or - The proposal raises particularly unusual factors, for example, it would have a major environmental impact or could lead to loss of jobs and/or financial hardship (e.g. enforcement against an existing use; or - Development that has already been carried out; or - There is considerable local concern about a proposal, allied to relevant regulatory reasons for carrying out a visit (e.g. the physical relationship of the site to other sites in the neighbourhood). - 14.2 The relevant Democratic and Members Services Officer will organise all site visits and all Members will be informed of the arrangements and encouraged to attend the site visits. - 14.3 When making arrangements for site visits Officers will have due regard, among other things, to the need to take account of a Member's protected characteristic where they are aware of it. - 14.4 The purpose of a site visit is for Members to gain knowledge of the proposal, the application site, and its relationship to adjacent areas. - 14.5 Officers will ensure that the purpose of a site visit is set out in the accompanying site visit report.
-The purpose of the report will be to provide Members with background information on the site and the proposal before the site visit.
-The report will not constitute a full decision report and will not discuss nor make any recommendations on the merits of the proposal. - 14.6 District, Borough or Parish Councillors (who are not also Members of the Committee) and members of the public will not be permitted to attend site visits. - 14.7 The appropriate local County Councillors will be invited to and may attend the site visit if they wish. - 14.8 The applicant and/or landowner will only be present to allow entry to the site and to brief Members on the appropriate health and safety guidance and will not be allowed to attend the site visit itself other than where necessary to ensure safe access on the site.
-The applicant and/or landowner will not discuss the application with any Members.
+- 15.1 A decision by the Committee to carry out a site inspection should normally only take place where objective decisions cannot be taken without viewing the site and adjoining land.
+Examples of when site visits might be appropriate would be: - The proposal represents a departure from the development plan; or - The proposal is contrary to a specific policy, or raises wider policy issues; or - The proposal raises particularly unusual factors, for example, it would have a major environmental impact or could lead to loss of jobs and/or financial hardship (e.g. enforcement against an existing use; or

+- Development that has already been carried out); or - There is considerable local concern about a proposal, allied to relevant regulatory reasons for carrying out a visit (e.g. the physical relationship of the site to other sites in the neighbourhood). - 15.2 The relevant Democratic and Members Services Officer will organise all site visits and all Committee Members and Substitute Members will be informed of the arrangements and will be expected to attend the visit. - 15.3 The purpose of a site inspection is for Committee Members to gain knowledge of the proposal, the application site, and its relationship to adjacent areas. - 15.4 Officers will ensure that the purpose of a site visit is set out in the accompanying site visit report.
+The purpose of the report will be to provide Members with background information on the site and the proposal before the site inspection.
+The report will not constitute a full decision report and will not discuss nor make any recommendations on the merits of the proposal. - 15.5 Site inspections will be carried out by Members of the Committee including Substitute Members. - 15.6 District, Borough or Parish Councillors and members of the public will not be permitted to attend site visits. - 15.7 The appropriate local Members will be invited to and may attend the site inspection if they wish. - 15.8 The applicant and/or landowner may be present at site visits to facilitate the entry to the land.
+Applicants or landowners will not be allowed to take part in the site visit itself unless a factual or clarification question is asked directly by the Chair.
+The applicant or landowner should not in any way seek to further discuss the proposal with the Committee. - 15.9 Any subsequent more detailed questions will be followed up by Officers after the site visit. - 15.10 Officers will record the attendance of Members at each visit, along with apologies given.

-15. Record of Committee meetings
+16. Record of Committee meetings

-- 15.4 A full record of the Committee meeting will be prepared by the relevant Democratic and Members Services Officer.
-The draft minutes will be available as soon as practical on the County Council website. - 15.5 The draft minutes will be considered at the next available Committee meeting and will be signed by the Chair once agreed by the Committee.
+- 16.1 A full record of the Committee meeting will be prepared by the relevant Democratic and Members Services Officer.
+The draft minutes will be available as soon as practical on the County Council website. - 16.2 The draft minutes will be considered at the next available Committee meeting and will be signed by the Chair once agreed by the Committee.
 Any agreed changes or amendments to the previous Minutes will be summarised under Item 3 within the Minutes of the current meeting.
-No changes shall be made to the previous Minutes themselves. - 15.6 All decisions in relation to planning applications by the Director of Economy, Transport and Environment or the Committee will be published on the County Council's web pages.
+No changes shall be made to the previous Minutes themselves.

+16.3 All decisions in relation to planning applications by the Director of Economy, Transport and Environment or the Committee will be published on the County Council's web pages.

-16. Complaints about the Committee
+17. Complaints about the Committee

-16.4 In order that any complaints about the Committee can be fully investigated, minutes of meetings will be complete and accurate.
+17.1 In order that any complaints about the Committee can be fully investigated, minutes of meetings will be complete and accurate.
 Minutes of the previous meeting will be signed by the Chair at the next meeting of the Committee